eakoc/SeePlayStay/README.md

 ### Google-Maps
 * A Google Maps embed is located in the Footer of each page displaying the business location.
+* It is intended behavior that the map-embed does not appear on devices with a width of less than 576px as in my opinion it caused the footer to appear cluttered.

 ## Features